grgbr/enbox/sphinx/man/enbox.rst

 When the ``run`` argument is given, it loads then runs the program found into the configuration file given as :option:`CONFIG` argument.

+.. _status:

+When the ``status`` argument is given, it prints a detailed report of current process state and privileges.
+It may be useful to dump these from inside an Enbox_ |jail| for debugging purposes.

 .. _help: